Skip to Content

 13. Minskins Inherit Specific Health Problems From Parent Breeds

 There are some problems that the Minskin breed can inherit from its parent breeds.
 We have mentioned that the Minskin was bred from four different cat breeds.
-Those individual breeds have traits that can be passed down as vulnerabilities or susceptibility.
+Those individual breeds have traits that can be passed down as vulnerabilities for your Minskin.

 Spinal Problems

 Munchkin cats have been known to suffer from spinal problems or veterinary lordosis.
-Although it’s not unique to the breed or size of the cat, it has the potential to be passed down.
-There are no specifically-focused reports around whether this condition is more prevalent in Minskins than in other cats.
+Although it’s not unique to the breed or size of the cat, it can be a hereditary issue.
+There are no specifically-focused reports on whether this condition is more prevalent in Minskins than other cats.

 Cuts and Infections